 Problem

-Building and deploying documentation manually from a local machine is prone to errors, environment inconsistencies (e.g., differing Node.js versions), and security risks.
-It also creates a bottleneck, as deployments depend on a single individual’s availability and local setup.
+Building and deploying documentation manually from a local machine is prone to errors, environment inconsistencies, and security risks.
+It creates a bottleneck, as deployments depend on a single individual’s availability.

 Why it matters

-Continuous Deployment (CD) ensures that your documentation is always in sync with your software.
-When a technical update is merged, it should reach your users within minutes, not days.
-Automation guarantees that every build happens in a clean, reproducible environment, maintaining high standards of quality and reliability.
+Continuous Deployment (CD) ensures your documentation is always in sync with your software.
+When a technical update is merged, it should reach users within minutes.
+Automation guarantees every build happens in a clean, reproducible environment, maintaining quality and reliability.

 Approach

-Leverage GitHub Actions to run the docmd build pipeline on every push or Pull Request.
-The resulting static assets can then be automatically deployed to hosting providers like GitHub Pages, Cloudflare Pages, or containerized environments using Docker.
+Use GitHub Actions to run the docmd build pipeline on every push or Pull Request.
+The resulting static assets can be automatically deployed to hosting providers like GitHub Pages, Cloudflare Pages, or containerised environments using Docker.

 Implementation